dustin/dustin.sallings.org/_posts/2010-02-28-running-processes.markdown

 This needs to run as a user who can access `/dev/tty01` (I don't run stuff as root unless absolutely required) and has a bit of init.

-For this to work, I just have to create `/services/sample_devices` which looks like this:
+For this to work, I just have to create a `run` file in `/services/sample_devices` which looks like this:

 {% highlight sh %}
 #!/bin/sh